 A focus on career education has been critical to Berkeley’s long tradition of success.
 The development of various “schools” within Berkeley College has helped sharpen that focus.
-Through the Larry L. Luing School of Business, the School of Professional Studies, or the School of Health Studies, all Berkeley College students can obtain a well-rounded education featuring courses offered through the School of Liberal Arts.
+Through the Larry L. Luing School of Business®, the School of Professional Studies, or the School of Health Studies, all Berkeley College students can obtain a well-rounded education featuring courses offered through the School of Liberal Arts.
 And, the School of Graduate Studies offers an opportunity for advanced study leading to a Master of Business Administration degree.

-Berkeley’s Center for Global Studies helps students prepare for the global business environment through the study of foreign languages and cultures.
-Meanwhile, the Teaching and Learning Commons helps faculty explore the latest trends in higher education.
+In addition, the Teaching and Learning Commons helps faculty explore the latest trends in higher education.
 These initiatives exemplify Berkeley’s ongoing commitment to raising the bar in career-focused education.

-With a commitment to a career-focused education, the Larry L. Luing School of Business helps prepare students for the professional business world.
+With a commitment to a career-focused education, the Larry L. Luing School of Business® helps prepare students for the professional business world.
 A wide range of rigorous academic programs is developed and constantly updated to meet current marketplace demands.
 A qualified, supportive faculty brings both excellent academic credentials and relevant professional experience, providing students with a combination of in-depth classroom instruction and practical, hands-on learning.
 Students also have access to a wealth of support services and resources as they prepare for the opportunities and challenges of today’s rapidly changing global business environment.

 Dean, Larry L. Luing School of Business